-7 Recommended Beaches in Okayama Prefecture.
-Enjoy the summer at the Seto Naikai beaches!
+Six recommended beaches in Okayama Prefecture.
+Enjoy summer to the fullest on the Seto Inland Sea beaches!

-Introducing Okayama Prefecture's swimming beaches!
-We'll introduce you to the spacious Shibukawa Beach, which is about 1km long, Sami Beach, said to be the oldest swimming beach in Japan, the lively Ushimado Beach, and the remote islands of Kasaoka and the Hinase Islands!
+Introducing beaches in Okayama Prefecture!
+From the spacious Shibukawa Beach, boasting a length of approximately 1 km, to Sami Beach, said to be the oldest beach in Japan, to the lively Ushimado, and the remote islands of Kasaoka and Hinase!

 1. Shibukawa Beach (Tamano City)